JerukPurut404/9292chan/README.md

 An alternative frontend for 9292, a journey planner and public transportation information service in the Netherlands.

+## IMPORTANT INFO

+I just used this site for my own planning but for whatever reason, it's not completely accurate.
+I will try to fix it.
+Meanwhile use this at your own risk for being late to school or whatever it is.

 ## Current features

 1. No trackers, ads, or JavaScript.